De La Salle Philippines: De La Salle University System

 During the 1980s, then President of De La Salle University, the late Brother Andrew Gonzalez FSC, Ph.D. introduced the idea of a multiversity because of the growing number of Lasallian institutions nationwide.
 His vision was to establish a system where the resources could be utilized to create a greater impact.
 The De La Salle University System was created in 1987, composed of De La Salle University Manila, De La Salle Santiago Zobel School, and the newly acquired De La Salle University-Dasmariñas and De La Salle Medical and Health Sciences Institute in Dasmariñas, Cavite.
-A year later, the newly established De La Salle-College of Saint Benilde in Malate, Manila was included in the system.
+A year later, the newly established De La Salle-College of Saint Benilde in Malate, Manila, was included in the system.

-De La Salle University Manila initially provided the resources and expertise needed in the establishment of these institutions where it extended financial assistance and human resources in building the other campuses.
+De La Salle University Manila initially provided the resources and expertise needed in the establishment of these institutions, where it extended financial assistance and human resources in building the other campuses.
 The first general assembly of administrators and their representatives from the five campuses was convened in 1992 to support and facilitate the establishment of the system.
-Several committees were formed during the convention to introduce improvement and innovations to existing programs and structures among the campuses.
+Several committees were formed during the convention to innovate and improve programs and structures among the campuses.
 A task force to study the different needs of the campuses was formed in 1994.
 It was also during this year that an organizational structure was formed and a vision and mission statement was created for the system.

 In 1995, a 50-hectare property in Biñan was acquired by the System from the family of the late National Artist of the Philippines for Architecture and La Salle High School alumnus Leandro Locsin to be used as the site of De La Salle University-Canlubang, a science and technology-oriented campus.
 Construction of the first building of the campus as well as start of operations both began in 2003.
 De La Salle University-Professional Schools, Inc., established in 1960, became a semi-autonomous entity in 1996 working within the campus of De La Salle University Manila.
 In 2002, the management and ownership of the Gregorio Araneta University Foundation in Malabon was transferred by the Araneta Family to the system and was renamed De La Salle Araneta University, becoming the eighth member of the system.